Stephen Silberkraus

 Stephen Silberkraus (born April 4, 1981) is a Republican former Nevada Assemblyman representing District 29, which covers Green Valley and downtown Henderson.
 Silberkraus received nearly 55% of the vote in the 2014 general election defeating Democratic appointed incumbent Lesley Cohen by 9.5%.
 Cohen regained the seat in the 2016 general election, defeating Silberkraus by 0.74%.

 Stephen Silberkraus ran in the 2020 election cycle for the Nevada System of Higher Education Board of Regents in District 3.

 The Board of Regents is a state government unit in Nevada that oversees its public system of colleges and universities.
 These include two doctoral-granting research universities, one state college, four community colleges, and one research institute comprise the system.

 Silberkraus is a multimedia professional and published author.
 His most recent publication is "The Space Shuttle Endeavour" by Arcadia Publishing.
-Silberkraus appeared as an extra in numerous television shows and movies, including The West Wing, Entourage, and Buffy the Vampire Slayer.
+Silberkraus has appeared as an extra in numerous television shows and movies, including The West Wing, Entourage, and Buffy the Vampire Slayer.